UK cover crop champions unveiled by AHDB

 David Fuller-Shapcott, Sweethope Farm, Scottish Borders

-With his heavy land prone to waterlogging, David has used cover crops and reduced tillage for several years to improve soil health, including organic matter levels.
+With his heavy land (370 ha mixed cropping) prone to waterlogging, David has used cover crops and reduced tillage for several years to improve soil health, including organic matter levels.
 In Scotland, establishing cover crops is a particular challenge.
-This trial will examine if a biostimulant seed treatment (based on endophytes) can improve the germination and establishment of two simple cover crop mixes.
+This trial will examine if a biostimulant seed treatment (based on endophytes) can improve nitrogen assimilation and, ultimately, the establishment of a simple cover crop mix: phacelia, black oats, buckwheat and vetch.
+The trial will be compared with a no-cover control area.

 Northern Ireland